ghiscoding/slickgrid-universal/README.md

 ```bash
 yarn run bundle
 ```
-NOTE: this will also have to be re-executed if you change code in the `common` package (since that package is a dependency of all other packages).
+NOTE: this will also have to be re-executed if you change any of the interfaces in the `common` package (since that package is a dependency of all other packages).

 4. Run Dev (Vanilla Implementation)